 These are all tax initiatives and are applicable at tax time, after your capital investment is made.
-There is no eligibility test or application process.
+There is no eligibility test or application process, though there are tax filing requirements.
 For comfort, refer your tax accountant to this web page for corroboration; he/she can dig into the tax code themselves as needed.
 Ask about timing of investment vs your fiscal year vs the CRA fiscal year.

 Contact us to discuss your project!